patrick-kidger/equinox/docs/pattern.md

         coeffs = ...  # some implementation
         super().__init__(coeffs)
 ```
 but this is now much less readable: we've split up initialisation across two different classes.
 This is a reliable source of bugs.
 Thus we arrive at the rule that all fields, and the `__init__` method, should all be defined together.
-Using `strict=True` when subclassing (e.g. `class CubicInterpolation(AbstractPolynomialInterpolation, strict=True)`) will mean that Equinox checks for this, and raises an error if need be.

 ## Level 3: implement methods precisely once, and concrete-means-final